 - The extent to which the intern and the employer understand that the internship is conducted without entitlement to a paid job at the conclusion of the internship.

-We ask that you complete the following form so that we may approve your internship.
+We ask that you complete the following form indicating that you are aware of the DOL guidelines.